ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 > 👍 Excellent references and final review.

 Undesirable events cause different types of damage to the oil industry, including economic damage, environmental accidents, and human casualties [[1]](#1).
+In this case, the use of sensor-based data monitoring is a common practice, aiming to identify possible anomalies in structures and proactively prevent accidents.
+A relevant example is presented by [[2]](#2), who reports a case that occurred at the Exploration and Production Operations Unit of Petrobras in Espírito Santo (UO-ES).
+In that study, it is estimated that, in 2016, production losses reached 1,514,000 barrels due to anomalies in offshore wells operated by natural lift systems.
+Considering this estimate as an annual average and adopting a price of $50 per barrel, the financial impact of these anomalies on UO-ES amounts to approximately $75.7 million per year.

-Abnormal Event Management (AEM) refers to the systematic detection, diagnosis, and mitigation of unexpected or irregular events within complex industrial systems [[2]](#2).
+Abnormal Event Management (AEM) refers to the systematic detection, diagnosis, and mitigation of unexpected or irregular events within complex industrial systems [[3]](#3).
 In the oil industry, where operational safety, environmental protection, and economic performance are tightly coupled, AEM plays a crucial role in minimizing the impact of undesirable events.
-The integration of Artificial Intelligence (AI) and Machine Learning (ML) based solutions into AEM have shown promise for Early Detection [[3]](#3) of undesirable events in different industries [[4]](#4).
-By analyzing vast streams of operational data, such as pressure, temperature, vibration, and flow rates, algorithms can uncover subtle patterns that precede abnormal conditions, allowing early intervention and preventive maintenance strategies [[5]](#5).
-A requirement that is recognized as essential in this type of approach is the use of high-quality datasets [[6]](#6) [[7]](#7).
+The integration of Artificial Intelligence (AI) and Machine Learning (ML) based solutions into AEM have shown promise for Early Detection [[4]](#4) of undesirable events in different industries [[5]](#5).
+By analyzing vast streams of operational data, such as pressure, temperature, vibration, and flow rates, algorithms can uncover subtle patterns that precede abnormal conditions, allowing early intervention and preventive maintenance strategies [[6]](#6).
+A requirement that is recognized as essential in this type of approach is the use of high-quality datasets [[7]](#7) [[8]](#8).

-In 2019, Petrobras — the largest oil company in Brazil, which operates in the exploration, production, refining, marketing, and transportation of oil, natural gas, and energy — recognized this need and then developed and published the first version of the 3W Dataset, which is described in detail by Vargas et al. [[8]](#8).
+In 2019, Petrobras — the largest oil company in Brazil, which operates in the exploration, production, refining, marketing, and transportation of oil, natural gas, and energy — recognized this need and then developed and published the first version of the 3W Dataset, which is described in detail by Vargas et al. [[2]](#2).

 The 3W Dataset is basically a set of Multivariate Time Series (MTS) [[9]](#9)[[10]](#10), also called instances, labeled by experts from Petrobras The name 3W was chosen because this dataset is composed of instances from ***3*** different sources (real, simulated, and hand-drawn) and which contain undesirable events that occur in oil ***W***ells.
 Each instance can contain 100% of the data relating to normality or part of the data relating to a single type of undesirable event.
 The basic idea is that temporal signatures between multiple variables of each type of event and normality can be learned (modeled) from a set of MTS.